 Some brothers and sisters believe, based on this Bible verse, “But of that day and hour knows no man,” that when the Lord does return, no one will know.
 This is why none of them give any credence or consideration to claims from people spreading news of the Lord’s return.
 Is this really a correct understanding, or not?
 Is it in line with the Lord’s will?
 The Lord Jesus once prophesied, “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Matthew 25:6).
 “Behold, I stand at the door, and knock: if any man hear My voice, and open the door, I will come in to him, and will sup with him, and he with Me” (Revelation 3:20).
 We can see from these lines of scripture that after the Lord returns in the last days, He will knock on our door with His words, and will even have us come out and greet Him through a human cry of, “the bridegroom comes.”
 As there are people who call out to us the news of the Lord’s return, this shows that when He has come, He will certainly let people know.
-Clearly, understanding “No one knows the day or the hour” as no one learning of the Lord’s coming after it occurs is completely erroneous.
+Clearly, understanding “But of that day and hour knows no man” as no one learning of the Lord’s coming after it occurs is completely erroneous.

 So how exactly should we interpret this passage of scripture?
 We can link these verses together: “Now learn a parable of the fig tree; When his branch is yet tender, and puts forth leaves, you know that summer is near: So likewise you, when you shall see all these things, know that it is near, even at the doors.
 Truly I say to you, This generation shall not pass, till all these things be fulfilled.
 Heaven and earth shall pass away, but My words shall not pass away.
 But of that day and hour knows no man, not the angels of heaven, nor the Son, but My Father only” (Matthew 24:32–36).
 “Therefore be you also ready: for in such an hour as you think not the Son of man comes” (Matthew 24:44).
 And Revelation 3:3 says, “If therefore you shall not watch, I will come on you as a thief, and you shall not know what hour I will come on you.”
 These passages use omens of the Lord’s return to tell us.
 They mention that “the Son of man comes” and “as a thief.”
 The “Son of man” indeed refers to God incarnate; the spiritual body cannot be called the Son of man.
 Only someone like the Lord Jesus—God’s Spirit clothed in flesh, that has come among humans to do very practical work, that possesses normal humanity—can be called the Son of man.
 “As a thief” means coming stealthily and in secret.
 From this it is evident that the Lord’s return involves descending secretly in the flesh as the Son of man.
 Given that He descends in secret, we will not perceive Him easily, because the day and the hour God appears as flesh incarnate is unknown to all.
 That is, “But of that day and hour knows no man,” means that no one knows the exact time of the Lord’s return.
 However, after He has come to speak and do work, there will definitely be some people who know of it, and this is when we should wake up.
 When we hear people spreading the gospel of the Lord’s return, we should seek and investigate; only then can we welcome the Lord and sup with Him.
 However, right now, not only are we not awake, but we don’t go to seek or investigate when we hear others spread the news of the Lord’s return.
 As such, have we not misunderstood the Lord’s will?
 Let us read a couple more passages of God’s words, and we will gain an understanding of these passages of scripture.

-Therefore, when we hear the news of the Lord’s return, we absolutely must not blindly reject it; we should seek with an open mind, ask those spreading the gospel what work the Lord has done since returning, and what words He has uttered.
-If their testimonies fit with the Lord’s prophecies, then this is proof that He has indeed returned to appear and do work, and by accepting and submitting we will be welcoming the Lord.
+Therefore, when we hear the news of the Lord’s return, we absolutely must not blindly reject it; we should seek with an open mind.
+When we hear the voice of God, by accepting and submitting we will be welcoming the Lord.
 Almighty God says, “[S]ince we are searching for the footprints of God, it behooves us to search for God’s will, for the words of God, for His utterances—because wherever there are new words spoken by God, the voice of God is there, and wherever there are the footsteps of God, God’s deeds are there.
 Wherever there is the expression of God, there God appears, and wherever God appears, there the truth, the way, and the life exist.
 In seeking God’s footprints, you have ignored the words ‘God is the truth, the way, and the life.’
 And so, many people, even when they receive the truth, do not believe that they have found God’s footprints, and still less do they acknowledge the appearance of God.
 What a grave mistake!” (“The Appearance of God Has Ushered in a New Age” in The Word Appears in the Flesh).

 Throughout the entire world, there is only the mysteries of God’s incarnations, the inside truths of the Bible, the purpose of God’s six thousand year management plan for mankind, the differences between His work and the work of man, as well as how God judges and cleanses people, how people should know God, how God determines the outcome and destination for every human, and so on.
 These truths are all related to God’s own work; they are all mysteries that clearly point out the path to salvation for us.
 We should engage in seeking to see whether this is indeed the Holy Spirit saying to the churches, and whether it is indeed God of the last days doing His work of judgment starting with His house.
 This is how we can verify whether or not Almighty God is indeed the Lord Jesus returned.
 I believe that as long as we have an aspiration to seek, God will lead us to welcome the Lord’s return!
 This is because, as the Lord Jesus said, “Blessed are the poor in spirit: for theirs is the kingdom of heaven” (Matthew 5:3).openly testifying that the Lord has returned—that is, that Christ of the last days, Almighty God, has expressed many truths and has done the work of judging and cleansing people.
 The vast majority of Almighty God’s utterances are recorded in the book The Word Appears in the Flesh.
 God’s words have elucidated every aspect of the truth.
 They speak very plainly on